DiegoMacall/DiegoMacall/README.md

 - 👋 Hi, I’m @DiegoMacall
-- 👀 I’m interested in Economics, Eocnometrics, and Programming
+- 👀 I’m interested in Agriculture, Economics, Eocnometrics, and Programming
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and javascript
 - 💞️ I’m looking to collaborate on Apps
 - 📫 How to reach me through email, find it on my web page diegomacall.github.io